Master Schedule vs Milestone Schedule: What is Milestone Planning?

 A Milestone Schedule is a summary level schedule, which identifies the major project milestones.

-Master Schedule & Why is a Master Schedule Important?
+Why is a Master Schedule Important?

-A project manager’s primary responsibility is to complete the project on time and within budget along with meeting the client’s requirements.
-Therefore scheduling the activities and resources efficiently plays a key role in any project’s success.
 The project master schedule is one of the most effective tools that help the project manager to perform his business.

-Master Schedule is a summary-level project schedule that includes the major project deliverables, work breakdown structure components, and key project milestones.
+It is a summary-level project schedule that includes the major project deliverables, work breakdown structure components, and key project milestones.

 Project Schedule